 Taylorsville is a very small town located in the state of North Carolina.
 With a population of 2,078 people and five constituent neighborhoods, Taylorsville is the 302nd largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Taylorsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Taylorsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Taylorsville are a mix of both white- and blue-collar jobs.
 Overall, Taylorsville is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Taylorsville who work in office and administrative support (26.01%), sales jobs (9.87%), and management occupations (7.79%).
+There are especially a lot of people living in Taylorsville who work in office and administrative support (21.19%), management occupations (8.30%), and teaching (7.56%).

 As is often the case in a small town, Taylorsville doesn't have a public transportation system that people use for their commute.

-The per capita income in Taylorsville in 2010 was $17,501, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $70,004 for a family of four.
+The per capita income in Taylorsville in 2010 was $16,357, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,428 for a family of four.
 However, Taylorsville contains both very wealthy and poor people as well.
-Taylorsville also has one of the higher rates of people living in poverty in the nation, with 32.43% of its population below the federal poverty line.
+Taylorsville also has one of the higher rates of people living in poverty in the nation, with 31.58% of its population below the federal poverty line.

-Taylorsville is a somewhat ethnically-diverse town.
+Taylorsville is a very ethnically-diverse town.
 The people who call Taylorsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Taylorsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Taylorsville include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Taylorsville include German, English, Scots-Irish, and Scottish.

 The most common language spoken in Taylorsville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Miao/Hmong and Spanish.